Who is C?

 Former Chiefs

-There have been 17 Chiefs so far, beginning with Mansfield Cumming, the original ‘C’, in 1909.
-As an admiral, Cumming's habit of writing in green ink has persisted to this day, with the current C still writing his notes in green.
-He left other legacies too – to this day we call our reporting ‘CX reports’ after ‘Cumming’s Exclusives’, the name he gave to his reports to government.
+There have been 18 Chiefs so far, beginning with Sir Mansfield Cumming, the original ‘C’, in 1909.
+As an admiral, Cumming's habit of writing in green ink has persisted to this day, with the current C still writing her notes in green.
+Sir Mansfield Cumming left other legacies too – to this day we call our reporting ‘CX reports’ after ‘Cumming’s Exclusives’, the name he gave to his reports to government.